 Once cleaned, I was curious to see how the pieces held up inside my tumble polishing machine for a few hours and I’m pleased to say that they passed with flying colours.
 Two hours of polishing made no obvious difference to the bonded gold finish, apart from making it a little shinier.

-In conclusion I would happily say you can use these decorative products with confidence, safe in the knowledge that the colour is not going to alter during basic jewellery making processes.
-I can already think of many, many uses for these beaded items, both rings and wire, and can’t wait to start incorporating them into some pieces.
+In conclusion, you can use beaded wire and beaded rings with confidence, safe in the knowledge that the colour is not going to alter during basic jewellery making processes.
+There are lots of things to make with beads and wire, and I can’t wait to start incorporating them into some bead and wire jewellery designs.